 Next to the keyboard on either side, you'll find two upward-facing speaker grilles.
 Beneath these is a quad-speaker arrangement that is by far one of the best we've ever heard in a laptop, going right up against the latest 16-inch MacBook Pro.

-One of our biggest problems with the Dell XPS 15 2019 was that the speakers were too weak to fill even a small room with decent sound, whereas the new model is good enough to listen to music for an extended period of time.
+One of our biggest problems with the Dell XPS 15 2019 was that the speakers were too weak to fill even a small room with decent sound, whereas the 2020 model is good enough to listen to music for an extended period of time.
 Listening to Janelle Monae's Dirty Computer all the way through, the bass is punchy throughout, without harming the details in the rest of the arrangement.

 But it's not just the speakers that provide an excellent media experience.
 The display is simply out of this world.
 With a 3,840 x 2,400 display that hits 100% of the Adobe RGB color gamut and 500 nits of brightness, this is one hell of a laptop to watch your favorite shows and movies on - especially paired with those amazing speakers.

-To make it even better, the display bezels are incredibly small, so practically all you see is screen.
+To make it even better, the display bezels are incredibly small, so practically all you see is the screen.
 It adds even more beauty to an already beautiful laptop.
 This display is one of the biggest reasons to go for the XPS 15, whether you're a creative professional that needs a bright, color accurate display for work, or you just like high resolution shows and movies whenever you get a break.

 Really, in terms of design, there's nothing to complain about.
 Dell's engineers have absolutely nailed it this time around, and it's pretty easy to see that the Dell XPS 15 is going to be the gold standard for prosumer laptops for the foreseeable future - though we would love to see someone top it.